 Click Yes button when you see the following warning dialog box.

-Once the bootable USB of Mojave is ready, you can connect it to your Mac device and begin installing macOS Mojave from it.
+Once the bootable USB of macOS ready, you can connect it to your Mac device and begin installing macOS from it.
 Good luck!